25-pranav-25/Chain-reaction/README.md

 The game follows these basic rules:
 - Players take turns placing their colored balls on any empty cell on the grid.
 - Each cell has a limit to how many balls it can hold.
+- cell limit rules:
+  - 1 ball in corners.
+  - 2 balls on edges (excluding corners).
+  - 3 balls in center cells.
 - When a cell exceeds its limit, it explodes:
   - Distributing its balls to adjacent cells.
   - Converting balls of the opposing player in adjacent cells.